-The tanycytes are responding specifically to the amino acids found in foods, in particular arginine and lysine.
-Foods such as chicken, sirloin steak, pork shoulder, avocadoes, apricot, pumpkin, lentils and almond are high in these amino acids.
+The tanycytes are responding specifically to the amino acids found in foods, in particular, arginine and lysine.
+Foods such as chicken, sirloin steak, pork shoulder, avocados, apricot, pumpkin, lentils and almond are high in these amino acids.

 10 years ago, Dale and his team started researching how tanycytes detect glucose.
 Over time, the team began to speculate and demonstrate that tanycytes also had the ability to sense amino acids.
 This is important as amino acids play a huge role in the signally of satiety.

 “Amino acid levels in blood and brain, unlike glucose, have a powerful effect on feeling full.”

 Researchers were already aware that amino acids are the most important and efficient nutrient for satisfying our hunger levels, however, the brain’s role remained unclear.

 “Some well-understood reasons for this effect are slower digestion of protein-rich foods, as well as their ability to keep blood glucose levels relatively constant, thus reducing food cravings that can otherwise occur soon after a meal”.

 The authors continued to explain: “However, it has become evident over the past few decades that the brain is a key player in energy homeostasis, and amino acids can have a satiating effect even when the digestive system is bypassed.”

 New approaches to treating obesity could be on the horizon